miderthao/Firearm-Suicide-Rates-in-the-U.S./README.md

 - California (9,654,688)

 ## Conclusion
 Based on the research findings, firearms were the primary weapon used for suicide between 2010 and 2020.
 Despite a significant increase in gun ownership and firearm sales during this period, it was evident that legal gun owners did not contribute significantly to the high percentage of firearm suicides in the United States.
-However, it remains unclear how non-legal gun owners manage to obtain firearms for committing suicide.
+However, it remains unclear how non-legal gun owners obtain firearms for suicide.

 ## References